exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 Combine your trait points with any left over from the attributes section, then assign these just like the core book says to for humans.
 If you want to play a specific species, use the given examples or just put a trait down for it.
 For example, if you want to play a dwarf and have a pretty good idea what that entails (beards, beer, digging), put "Is a dwarf" down as a trait.
 Heck, use 'is a dwarf' as your archetype if you want to.

 You can spend these trait points on your archetype if you want, too.
-I tend to put one of my regular trait points into archetype (for a max of 3) if the character is a skilled archetype, but no more than that at first level.
+I tend to put one of my regular trait points into archetype (for a starting rating of 3) if the character is a skilled archetype, but no more than that at first level.
 But if YOU want to, go for it, just be aware that the higher your archetype, the more likely you'll tend to solve every problem with your archetype.

 **Poisoned!
 Temporary Trait Adjustments**

-If something would normally affect an attribute in play, give the hero a temporary trait reflecting the penalty.
-"Poisoned and hallucinating, -2" for example, or "Freezing and soaking wet, -2".
-Then apply the negatives as usual, to any rolls where they apply.
-Bonuses work the same way.
+If something would normally affect an attribute or aspect of your character in play, give the hero a temporary trait reflecting the penalty.
+"Poisoned and hallucinating, -2" for example, or "Freezing and soaking wet, -2", or "Behind cover, 2" or "Wielding Excalibur, 2".
+Remember to add or subtract any and all temporary traits on any roll they apply to, in addition to the normal two positive and all negatives.

 If a temporary trait hits -5 (say, multiple failed saves agains a poison or cumulative effects), consider it the same as a relevant attribute hitting 0 and proceed as normal for that case.
 These temporary traits go away when they logically would -- poison wears off when you make your save, freezing goes away when your hero gets warm, a broken limb heals up in six weeks or so, and so on.

 **Derived Stats**

 Starting HP is 6, plus up to two applicable positive traits and minus any and all negative ones, to a minimum of 1.
 When you level up, use the same rule, except the base gained is 3, not 6.

-AC is computed the same way; base 9, subtract any two applicable positive traits and add all negative ones.
+AC is computed much the same way; base 9, subtract any two applicable positive traits and add all negative ones.

-For attack bonus, if your archetype doesn't encompass violence, you can mark one appropriate trait as your 'AB'.
-You may swap this designation every time you level up, if it makes sense to.
-When attacking, use your AB-designated trait plus any one other trait that applies.
-Negative traits (temporary and permanent) apply as usual.
+For attack bonus, if your archetype doesn't encompass violence, you can mark one appropriate trait as your 'AB', if it makes sense to do so.
+When attacking, use your AB-designated trait plus any __one__ other trait that applies (giving you two positive traits to apply).
+All negative traits apply as normal, as do any temporary traits.

+Note that a non-archetype trait is still covered under any usual caps, even if it is designated your AB, so your hero might eventually "cap out" how good he it at combat.
+You can get around this by designating it as a second archetype.

+If this seems too simplistic and you'd really like to make use of your hero's "hit stuff with blunt objects, 2" when he's facing zombies and his "poke things with sharp sticks, 3" when he's facing BEMs, feel free to move your "AB-designation" on a case-by-case basis.
+You'd probably be better served just making a single "good at hitting things with rocks and sticks, 3" trait to use as your AB, though, and putting the other two points somewhere else (unless your cap is really high in which case, by all means be a 5 point stabbing-rock-pummeling prodigy).

 The modifier for damage is situational.
-Use the single trait that best reflects the type of damage your hero is doing (which might be the same as the AB-marked trait).
+Use the single trait that best reflects the type of damage your hero is doing, usually whatever trait you selected to represent the dexterity or strength factor.
+When in doubt, use the AB-designated trait.

+Finally, if you can't find any suitable AB trait on your character sheet, your character is just not good at violence.
+He has a 0, same as if he had no trait for Strength or Intelligence.

 **Special Abilities**